dave-sh/dave-sh/README.md

 ### Hi I'm David 👋

-I am a 4th year Computer Science major passionate about cybersecurity and full-stack development!
+I am a recent graduate in Computer Science major passionate about cybersecurity!

+🔭 Currently looking for full time roles and preparing for my Security+ certification.

 📫 How to reach me: davhuang123@gmail.com